jamiemcg/Remarkable/README.md

 ###A Fully Featured Markdown Editor for Linux

 Remarkable is an open source Markdown Editor for Linux.
-It is released under the MIT license.
 You can download the latest version from the [project site](https://remarkableapp.github.io/linux.html).
 It is also available on the [AUR](https://aur.archlinux.org/packages/remarkable/).
+It has already been downloaded more than 35,000 times!

 ![Remarkable Screenshot](http://remarkableapp.github.io/images/alice.png)